-Of course, there are lots of testimonials – I feel fantastic on this brand of goji juice!
+Of course, there are lots of testimonials – I feel fantastic about this brand of goji juice!
 The buyer wants to feel good, and the solution is available instantly with a mouse click and credit card!

-For all the above reasons it is perhaps a good perspective to look at Traditional Concepts of Nutrition from health orientated cultures .
-For this purpose concepts gleaned from Ayurveda and Chinese Medicine may offer some clues as to a good overall approach to health.
+It is perhaps an excellent perspective to look at Traditional Concepts of Nutrition from health orientated cultures for all the above reasons.
+For this purpose, concepts gleaned from Ayurveda and Chinese Medicine may offer some clues for a good overall approach to health.

 Cold /cool = yin or contractive in nature .
 Neutral is Neutral = neither expansive or contractive .